| |

 The Yarn + Needles I Used…

-I raided my yarn stash for this project and used the colors I had that were most fitting.
+I raided my yarn stash for this project and used the colors I had that was most fitting.

 I made the mittens using Lion Brand Wool-Ease Thick and Quick yarn in the colors Fisherman and Barley (yarn weight – super bulky/super chunky/14 ply).

-I also used Lion Brand New Basic 175 in the colors Camel and Espresso, these yarns were knit with 3 strands together to make the super bulky weight.
+I also used Lion Brand New Basic 175 in the colors Camel and Espresso.
+These yarns were knitted with 3 strands together to make the super bulky weight.

 The New Basic yarn has been discontinued, so you could substitute it with any yarn that is super bulky/super chunky/14-ply yarn.